-The Group's Risk and Audit Committee has received the Director of Business Assurance's annual review of the effectiveness of the system of internal control for the Group, which includes the Company, and the annual report of the internal auditor and has reported its findings to the Company's Board.
+The Group's Risk and Audit Committee has received the Director of Governance's annual review of the effectiveness of the system of internal control for the Group and the annual report of the internal auditor and has reported its findings to the Association's Board.
+Having reviewed those reports and after receiving the view of the Risk and Audit Committee, the Board has concluded that the internal controls in operation have remained effective during the period under review.